 PROCEDURES FOR SUBMISSION

-Completed applications and a white paper of no more than three (3) pages must be submitted by the above mention deadline to Dr. Philip Kazemersky at Phil-Kazemersky@utc.edu and copied to Dr. Henry McDonald and Kim Sapp.
+Completed applications and a white paper of no more than three (3) pages must be submitted by the above mentioned deadline to Dr. Joanne Romagni at Joanne-Romagni@utc.edu and copied to Kim Sapp.
 The white paper should clearly identify the source of the expected external funding.

 The applications will be reviewed for completeness and eligibility.